Unitil Corporation: Background

-History of Unitil

-1849 Portland Gas Light Company founded in Maine.

-1852 Fitchburg Gas and Electric Light Company is organized to illuminate gas streetlights in downtown Fitchburg, Massachusetts.

-1901 Concord Electric Company is founded.

-1908 Exeter & Hampton Electric Company is founded.

-1979 Northern Utilities is incorporated.
-Its predecessor companies include Portland Gas Light Company.

-1984

-Unitil Corporation is incorporated as a public utility holding company, with utility operating subsidiaries Concord Electric Company and Exeter & Hampton Electric Company.
-Unitil Service Corp. is founded to provide joint administrative services for Unitil's subsidiary companies.

-1992 Unitil merges with Fitchburg Gas and Electric Light Company, and Fitchburg remains as one of Unitil's operating utility companies.

-1993 Unitil founds Unitil Resources, Inc. as a non-utility subsidiary.
-Its affiliate, Usource LLC., provides energy brokerage services to large energy users throughout the northeast seeking competitive electricity or natural gas supply.

-2002 Concord Electric Company and Exeter & Hampton Electric Company merge, and Unitil Energy Systems is the new name of the combined companies.

-2008 Northern Utilities and Granite State Gas Transmission are acquired by Unitil.

-2018 Tom Meissner was named Unitil's Chairman of the Board, Chief Executive Officer, and President.

 The company generates revenue mainly distributing utility to customers through operating the underground transmission pipeline and providing energy consulting services and real estate services.
 In 2013, the revenue of the gas operation is $170.4 million, accounting for 46% of the total operation revenue, and the electricity operation revenue, $190.7 million, represents 52% of the total revenue.

 The company has four segments, three wholly owned distribution utilities and five subsidiaries, providing utilities and relevant advice and management service to customers.
-The three distribution utilities are Unitil Energy Systems, Inc., Fitchburg Gas and Electric Light Company and Northern Utilities, Inc.

-The cold weather made more and more people switch to the service of Unitil, which resulted in a gas sale increase, so the company has planned to invest $570 million to expand its distribution infrastructure to serve a larger number of customers.
+The three distribution utilities are Unitil Energy Systems, Inc., Fitchburg Gas and Electric Light Company and Northern Utilities, Inc. The cold weather caused more people to switch to Unitil's service, resulting in an increase in gas sale.
+As a result, the company has planned to invest $570 million to expand its distribution infrastructure to serve a larger number of customers.

 In winter 2014, the company has asked for a price increase to part of its customers in Greater Portland and the Lewiston-Auburn because of the high demand and harsh weather.
 The Maine Public Utilities Commission (PUC) approved its price increase but cut its request by one-third.
+In 2018, Tom Meissner was named Unitil's Chairman of the Board, Chief Executive Officer, and President.

+The Columbia Gas of Massachusetts was a supplier of retail natural gas to over 300,000 customers in parts of Massachusetts surrounding Springfield, Brockton, and Lawrence.
+It was a subsidiary of NiSource.
+The company's operations in New Hampshire and Maine were sold to Unitil Corporation in 2008.
+The company received attention after the Merrimack Valley gas explosions in September 2018.
+In February 2020, it was announced that energy company Eversource would acquire the Massachusetts gas assets of Columbia Gas for $1.1 billion.
+Columbia Gas was also ordered to pay a $53 million fine for violating the Pipeline Safety Act.
+The acquisition by Eversource was completed in October 2020, effectively ending Columbia Gas operations in Massachusetts.

+On September 13, 2018, starting at approximately 4:20 PM, three Merrimack Valley communities supplied by Columbia—Lawrence, Andover, and North Andover, Massachusetts—suffered numerous fires and explosions as a result of an over-pressurized subterranean gas line.
+Massachusetts authorities evacuated the communities and the American Red Cross deployed and set up numerous shelters in nearby communities for those who were displaced by the explosions and subsequent fires.
+On September 14, Governor of Massachusetts Charlie Baker declared a state of emergency, and issued a decree appointing Eversource to evaluate and oversee the management of the gas distribution system in the affected area.